Devs2Rios/studyNotes/lalo/001-javascript-lalo.md

         - Symbol `unique and cannot be changed`
         - BigInt `Larger numbers than Number can hold`
         - Dynamic type `you don't have to define the type of value`
+    - Type conversion and coercion
         - Check what kind of value you have `typeof`
+        - Change between types of values `Number('5')`
+        - Some changes are automatic `'Love ' + 5 // 5 becomes a string`
+        - Strings automatically transformed into numbers `'5' - '12' - 5`
+    - Truthy and falsy values
+        - `0, '', undefined, null, NaN` return a falsy value of `false`
+        - All other values are truthy and return `true`
+        - You can check by ransforming values to booleans:
+            - `Boolean(0) // false`
+            - `Boolean(1) // true`
 - Comments
     - `// Single line`
     - `/* Multiline */`